adl/hoaf/README.md

 - atomic proposition 1 is `"proc@state"`
 - atomic proposition 2 is `"a[x] >= 2"`

 The number of double-quoted strings must match exactly the number given, and should all be different.
-This number may be 0, in which case it is not followed by any string, and this is equivalent to not using `AP:`.
+This number may be 0, i.e., an empty set of atomic propositions, in which case it is not followed by any string.

 ### `Alias:`

-Aliases are used to name atomic propositions or common subformulas that will be used later as labels in the automaton.
-This format can be used without any aliases, refering to atomic propositions by their numbers.
-Naming atomic propositions using aliases can make the automaton more readable to the human, and naming subformulas that are used repeatedly can help making the output more concise.
+Aliases are used to name letters, atomic propositions or common subformulas that will be used later as labels in the automaton.
+This format can be used without any aliases, refering to letters or atomic propositions by their numbers.
+Naming them using aliases can make the automaton more readable to the human, and naming subformulas that are used repeatedly can help making the output more concise.

     headeritem ::= … | "Alias:" ANAME label-expr
     label-expr ::= BOOLEAN | INT | ANAME | "!" label-expr